SuperGawp/ENSE271-Group-Project/readme.md

 # ENSE271 Group Project - Mandolas
-## Aryan Chandra, Meklit Alemu, and Brydon Herauf.
 This repository contains all the project work and information for the Regina Mandolin Orchestra done by the group Mandolas.
-This group consists of, .
+This group consists of, Aryan Chandra, Meklit Alemu, and Brydon Herauf.